wemaintain-labs/backend-test/README.md

 # Requirements

 - Your repository should include a `README` file that describes the steps to run your project.
+- Your README must include a section answering the previous two questions
 - The whole stack is up to you.
 Feel free to use any API or third-party library.

 Once you are done, please share a link to your repository